 You could end up with low self-esteem because of the names you've been called.
 You may even reach a point where you expect to be picked on, even around strangers, because you think no one will ever like you.
 You could become depressed.
 But keep reading on, because I offer you some advice on how to shield yourself further below.

 Targets of bullies also suffer a risk of eating disorders, such as anorexia or bulimia.
-As well, the possibility of addiction is very real, because victims either want to numb the pain they feel or else they wish to fit in and be "cool" among their peers.
+The possibility of addiction is very real, because victims either want to numb the pain they feel or else they wish to fit in and be "cool" among their peers.
 So, if you're a target of mean kids, it is important to talk to someone about it.
 Don't give the bully satisfaction by destroying yourself in any way.

 How to live your life regardless of bullies

 Having even one or two friends will help you feel less alone.